 Sycamore House is a 36-bedded secure Care Home for younger and older adults and for Residents living with Dementia, providing personal care and accommodation.

 Sycamore House is a purpose-built care home with everything on one level, making it ideal for people with impaired mobility.
-The home provides 34 single rooms and 1 double room.
+The home provides 36 single rooms.
 The home has two large lounges a separate dining room and a smoke room.
 All areas are fitted with domestic furniture and lighting.
 Both lounges are equipped with flat-screen colour television.

 Sycamore House is approached by a drive leading past a private dwelling to the home.
 Residents are able to enjoy the grounds and patio areas which contain a range of tables and chairs where they may sit out in the warm weather.
 The perimeter to the garden areas is enclosed allowing Residents to walk around outside safely and ramps are provided for the use of wheelchairs.